cogentcore/core/docs/content/architecture/0-principles.md

 ### Chaining function calls

-The [[types]] package performs automatic generation of `New` and `Set` convenience methods that have one key advantage over direct field access: they return a pointer to the receiver object, so that you can chain multiple calls together, as in:
+The [[doc:types]] package performs automatic generation of `New` and `Set` convenience methods that have one key advantage over direct field access: they return a pointer to the receiver object, so that you can chain multiple calls together, as in:

 ```Go
 core.NewButton(b).SetText("Send").SetIcon(icons.Send).OnClick(func(e events.Event) {